BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 ALL COMPANIONS: \*The cycle recognizes you as its guardian.\*

-\[The companions lead player to the center where the four Ancient Noaidi wait\]
+\[The companions lead player to the center where the four Ancient Thaum wait\]

 \[They stand together, forming a circle\]

-ALL NOAIDI: \*You have walked all paths with understanding.
+ALL THAUM: \*You have walked all paths with understanding.
 Now see the complete pattern.\*

-\[The Noaidi join hands, creating a circle around player\]
+\[The Thaum join hands, creating a circle around player\]

 \[Energy flows between them, forming a complex rotating mandala of seasonal energies\]